 Lake Ray Hubbard

-You will find Lake Ray Hubbard about 30 minutes northeast of Dallas.
-Containing more than 22,ooo acres, this is one of the largest lakes in this area.
+Containing more than 22,000 acres, this is one of the largest lakes in this area.
 I mean, it is massive!

-Like most of the lakes on our list, Lake Ray Hubbard is a great lake for all sorts of water activities.
-Fishing is popular here thanks to the largemouth bass and crappie that are often caught out of this lake.
+Like most of the lakes on our list, Lake Ray Hubbard is a great place for all sorts of water activities.

 Of course, during the summer months, you will see people all over the lake swimming, skiing, and wakeboarding.

 On the east side of Lake Ray Hubbard, you will find the Harbor at Rockwall.
-This is one of the hot spots located on our list of Dallas lakes.

 Read Next: Souvenirs From Texas That You Will Love